Share your voice on the draft Land Use Framework

 We’re creating a new Burnaby’s Official Community Plan (OCP) to set the long-term vision for managing the city’s growth.
 Burnaby 2050 is a multi-year process that involves engaging community members in dialogue about the future of Burnaby.
-We've recently completed engaging the community on our draft high-level Policy Directions.
+We’ve recently engaged with the community on our draft Land Use Framework.
+The Land Use Map and Land Use Designations visualizes how land will be used to achieve the community’s vision.
 Thank you to all who provided feedback!
 Stay tuned for updates as we process the results.
-In the meantime, you can still read about our draft high-level Policy Directions here and sign up to receive updates on the Official Community Plan at Burnaby.ca/enews.
+You can also read about our draft high-level Policy Directions.
+Sign up to receive updates on the Official Community Plan at Burnaby.ca/enews.

 About this project